 The natural thing to do when you're starting a song is to lay down the kick and snare tracks.
-The TUNAMINI pads can be assigned to any MIDI note number that you like, so for this example we'll set Pads 1 and 2 to trigger the General MIDI note numbers for the Bass drum and Snare drum (MIDI note numbers 36 and 38, respectively).
-Generally the drum sounds will be sent on Channel 10.
+The WORLDEMINI pads can be assigned to any MIDI note number that you like, so for this example we'll set Pads 1 and 2 to trigger the General MIDI note numbers for the Bass drum and Snare drum (MIDI note numbers 36 and 38, respectively).